 1. Do Not Go Out At Night: Women can protect themselves by locking themselves in the safety of their homes.
 Stepping out at night is a strict no-no. Samajwadi Party leader Abu Azmi famously said, “What is the need for roaming at night with men who are not relatives?
 This should be stopped.”

 3. Don’t Ever Wear Short Dresses And Short Skirts: Don’t dress the way you want.
 Don’t dress provocatively, ‘like a prostitute’.
 Dress modestly, keeping your body parts all covered.
 Wear salwar kameez when going out.
-Or better yet, wear the burqa all the time even if you die of asphyxiation.
 As Trinamool Congress Legislator Chiranjeet Chakroborty says, ‘Eve-teasing is a very old thing.
 It has been going on for ages.
 One of the reasons behind the increase in incidents of eve-teasing is short dresses and short skirts worn by women.
 This in turn instigates young men.’

 4. Marry Before You Turn Sweet Sixteen: The best way to protect yourself is to opt for child marriage.
 By all means, make sure you find a husband by the time you reach sixteen who can fulfil all your sexual needs and you won’t have any need to interact with other men ever in your life.
 Former Chief Minister of Haryana particularly endorses this notion: “We should learn from the past… specially in Mughal era, people used to marry their girls to save them from Mughal atrocities and currently a similar situation is arising in the state.
 I think that’s the reason khap has taken such a decision and I support it.”
 Thus the marriage age should be lowered to 16 to prevent further rapes.